calbasantana/pwnagotchi/README.md

 IMAGE
 # Introduction
 I have been traveling a lot recently and have been reminiscing about the Tamagotchi era of my youth after reading up on Pwnagotchi, I decided it was time to make one for myself and see what the fuzz was about.
-# 3D-Printed Shell
+# 3D-Printed Case
-There are a lot of readily available STLs to make your own Pwnagotchi shell.
+There are a lot of readily available STLs to make your own Pwnagotchi case.
 I eventually settled on Yet Another Pwnagotchi Case by rmrfus on Thingiverse, which can be found here: https://www.thingiverse.com/thing:6446341/files

 I decided to print the sleeker version, without the mount, which I have also attached here as an STL (I hope it is OK to do so).
 ## Specifications & Material(s)